GospelSounders/adventhymnals/content/02.christ-in-song/09.701-800/04.731-740/01.Always-With-Us/docs.md

 ---
+title: |
-title: 731.
-Always With Us
+    731. Always With Us - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 731.
+Always With Us.
+Always with us, always with us, Words of cheer and words of love; Thus the risen Saviour whispers, From his dwelling place above.
+With us when we toil in sadness, Sowing much and reaping none; Telling us that in the future,  Golden harvest shall be won.
+    keywords:  |
-    keywords: Christ in Song, Always With Us, Always with us, always with us,
+        Christ in Song, adventhymnals, advent hymnals, Always With Us, Always with us, always with us.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 731. ALWAYS WITH US
+####  Christ in Song,

 ```txt
 1.